Frequently Asked Questions

 What is the Nebraska Manufacturing Extension Partnership (Nebraska MEP)?

-Based at the University of Nebraska-Lincoln, the Nebraska MEP provides education and technical assistance to manufacturing businesses across the state.
-The Nebraska MEP works one-on-one with small- and medium-sized manufacturers to help them remain competitive and in the process increase sales, grow profits, as well as create and retain jobs.
+Based at the University of Nebraska-Lincoln, Nebraska MEP provides education and technical assistance to manufacturing businesses across the state.
+Nebraska MEP works one-on-one with small- and medium-sized manufacturers to help them remain competitive and in the process increase sales, grow profits, and create and retain jobs.

 Where can I get information about training and workshop offerings?

 View the Workshops & Events page or Contact Us directly with your specific request.

 Why does the University of Nebraska-Lincoln charge for Nebraska MEP services?

 While Nebraska MEP’s programs and services receive some state and/or federal funding support, additional revenue is necessary to cover all Nebraska MEP costs.
 Mostly, this is due to a requirement of the largest Nebraska MEP sponsor, the NIST Hollings’ Manufacturing Extension Partnership, which requires a 1:1 match for each federal dollar of investment.
 Fees for Nebraska MEP programs and services would likely be greater than they are if not for state and/or federal support.
 Our fees are set to provide you with a reasonable return on your investment.